Adalimumab is an anti TNF which has been approved by NICE for AS.

 Adalimumab and fertility or pregnancy

 No-one knows the risk of adalimumab to an unborn baby.
-Women of childbearing age therefore must use contraception while on adalimumab.
-If you are planning to become pregnant, you should continue to use contraception for 5 months after stopping adalimumab.
+Women of childbearing age are advised to use contraception while on adalimumab.
+If you are planning to become pregnant, do discuss stopping adalimumab with your rheumatologist or specialist nurse.
+If it is decided that you should stop adalimumab then continue to use contraception for 5 months to allow the drug to fully get out of your system.

-You should not breastfeed if you are on adalimumab.
-The drug may pass into the breast milk and could be harmful to your baby.
+Breastfeeding is not recommended if you are on adalimumab.
+The drug may pass into the breast milk and we don't know how this might affect your baby.

 Adalimumab and travelling